-The plan will generally cover your drugs as long as you follow these basic rules:

-- □You must have a provider (a doctor, dentist, or other prescriber) write you a prescription, which must be valid under applicable state law. - □Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - □You generally must use a network pharmacy to fill your prescription.
-(See Section 2 in this chapter or you can fill your prescription through the plan's mail-order service.) - □Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for short).
-(See Section 3 in this chapter.) - □Your drug must be used for a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
-(See Section 3 in this chapter for more information about a medically accepted indication.) - □Your drug may require approval before we will cover it.
-(See Section 4 in this chapter for more information about restrictions on your coverage.)
+rally cover your drugs as long as you follow these basic rules: e a provider (a doctor, dentist, or other prescriber) write you a prescription, which under applicable state law. ☐Your prescribe r must not be on Medicare's Exclusion or Preclusion Lists. must use a network pharmacy to fill your prescription.
+(See Section 2 in this can fill your prescription through the plan's mail-order service.) · · et be on the plan's List of Covered Drugs (Formulary) (we call it the Drug List for ection 3 in this chapter.) is a use of the It be used for a medically accepted indication.
+A "medically accepted indication" drug that is either approved by the Food and Drug Administration or supported rences.
+(See Section 3 in this chapter for more information about a medically eation.) , require approval before we will cover it.
+(See Section 4 in this chapter for more out restrictions on your coverage.)
 Section 2 Fill your prescription at a network pharmacy or through the plan's mail-order service